This is an update that corresponds to Python Polars 1.32.3.

 the [[

 operator can now be used to extract a column from a polars DataFrame as a Series (#1442).This is a completely rewritten new version of the polars R package.
 It improves the internal structure of the package and catches up with Python Polars' API.
-At the time of writing, this version of R Polars matches Python Polars 1.31.0.
+This version of R Polars matches Python Polars 1.31.0.

 Therefore it contains many breaking changes compared to the previous R Polars implementation.
 Some of those breaking changes are explained below, but many others are due to modifications of function names, argument names, or argument positions.
 There are too many to list here, so you should refer to the Python Polars API docs.